 Checking Battery Health

-Here are the steps on how to check your battery health.
+Here are the steps on how to check your battery health with the native Battey Health app.

 - Go to Settings and scroll down to find Battery.